 - Extended Service Plans or Accidental Damage Plans

 For some products, Microsoft may make an extended warranty (typically an extended service plan or accidental damage plan) available for purchase at an additional price.
-Extended warranties are optional and are offered in addition to your statutory rights under the Australian Consumer Law.
+Extended warranties are optional.
 Those plans usually extend the manufacturer warranty coverage by an additional period of time, but each plan is different.
 Extended warranty plans may be available through other providers even if you purchase a product through Microsoft Store.
 It may be possible for you to purchase an extended warranty plan after the date when you purchase the related product.
 Your household insurance may also provide coverage relevant to your product.
 Plan information can be found on the Microsoft Store product detail page for the product.
 Please read the plan terms carefully before you purchase an extended warranty plan.

 Statutory Warranty Rights for ConsumersAs a consumer, you may have statutory consumer rights and guarantees granted by law.
 Any commercial warranties are in addition to and do not replace or limit these rights.Your country or region has consumer protection groups or agencies that offer websites and other information which you may find helpful to understand your consumer rights.
 Microsoft does not have any affiliation with these sites and is not responsible for the site content.
 Microsoft may, at times, make certain links available to you for your convenience.
 The following resource(s) and website(s) may be helpful:

 Consumer Centres: http://ec.europa.eu/consumers/ecc/contact_en.htm

 Should you have an issue with your product, please contact Sales and Support.